ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/using-new-decider.md

     gtrepo-(REPO NAME)

 This is necessary for the scripts that read in the log file.
-The new decider has different flags so yuo must see which ones will work with the newer version.
+The new decider has different flags so you must see which ones will work with the newer version.
+It can be found [here](https://github.com/SeqWare/public-workflows/tree/develop/decider-bwa-pancancer/bin) in the develop branch.
 To do the same command with the new decider would look something like this:

     perl bin/workflow_decider.pl --seqware-clusters conf/cluster.json --workflow-version 2.6.0 --workflow-skip-scheduling --gnos-url https://gtrepo-bsc.annailabs.com --working-dir gtrepo-bsc --report gtrepo-bsc.log --use-cached-analysis